 Accurate delivery of radiation therapy directly impacts the success of cancer treatment.
 Our research is focused on the rapidly-growing field of scintillation dosimetry, or in other words, the use of scintillation detectors to measure radiation dose.
 Our work ranges from basic research on scintillator properties to detector development and clinical applications aimed at verifying precise, accurate radiation delivery.

-- Development of 3D liquid scintillator detectors for proton therapy dosimetry.
+- 3D liquid scintillator detectors for proton therapy dosimetry.

-- Development of in vivo dosimetric systems using plastic scintillators.
+- In vivo dosimetric systems using plastic scintillators.

-- Development of 4D MR imaging techniques for radiation therapy treatment planning.
+- 4D MR imaging techniques for radiation therapy treatment planning.

 Our research team members are experts in these research areas and are striving to make cancer history.